gliderlabs/registrator/docs/user/run.md

 Option                           | Since | Description
 ------                           | ----- | -----------
-`-internal`                      |       | Use exposed ports instead of published ports `-ip <ip address>`               |       | Force IP address used for registering services `-retry-attempts <number>`       | v7    | Max retry attempts to establish a connection with the backend `-retry-interval <milliseconds>` | v7    | Interval (in millisecond) between retry-attempts
+`-internal`                      |       | Use exposed ports instead of published ports `appendInternalPort`             |       | Append internal service port in services with only one port exposed `-ip <ip address>`               |       | Force IP address used for registering services `-retry-attempts <number>`       | v7    | Max retry attempts to establish a connection with the backend `-retry-interval <milliseconds>` | v7    | Interval (in millisecond) between retry-attempts